D3vila/AirBnBoo-SoloProject/README.md

 - postgresSQL, sequelize (back-end)
 - Heroku (hosting services)

+## Features

+- Sign up with user name, password
+- login with email and password
+- See all locations with details and pictures
+- Post a review of location and delete or revise it
+- Book location and cancel it

 ## Instructions on how to build/run the project (installation instructions):
 ------------------------------------------------------------------------------------
 > once project is cloned